-The Women’s Centre provides services to Women in the Albury Wodonga Community since 1986.
-We are a not-for-profit, non government organisations.
-We provide services for all women and people identifying as women, and welcome older women, migrant women, women with disability, gender diverse, gender neutral and Trans people and young women above the age of 16 yrs old.
+The Women’s Centre has provided services to Women in the Albury Wodonga Community since 1986.
+We are a not-for-profit, non government organisation.
+We provide services for women and people identifying as women, and welcome older women, younger women and girls above 16, migrant women, women with disability, gender diverse, gender neutral and Trans people.

 Our mission is to provide women with a safe place to come to seek either free or affordable services.

 We have counsellors that support women who have experienced trauma, historical sexual assault, domestic violence, or are in need of support and assistance

 Intake and Referral is available to support women leaving a violent or abusive relationship.
 We can support and refer you to a wide range of external and internal resources.

 Other services include NILS (No Interest Loans Scheme), Hume Riverina Community Legal Service, Therapeutic Groups and more.
 Check our menu above for the complete list of services

 All Women above the age of 16yrs are able to access our services

 A letter was received from the Victorian Women’s Advisory Council to the Premier.
 In the letter the Council lent support to the idea and spoke of country women being at a disadvantage in respect of support of information made available to them.